 Consistent with SIT, we treat opinions and identities as interacting components of social behavior that are both relevant for dynamics.
 Therefore, we model the formation of social identities as an emergent process in the opinion space.
-Agents look at the entire opinion space to find groups of agents that are well-clustered, and assign identities to these clusters.
-Then they update their opinions using only the inputs from agents that are both within their own identity group, and also satisfy the HK opinion boundary.
+Agents look at the entire opinion space to find groups of agents that are well-clustered and assign identities to these clusters.
+Then they update their opinions using only the inputs from agents that are both within their own identity group and also satisfy the HK opinion boundary.
 Our model thus assumes that social identity acts as an additional filter for agents as they select other agents to seek consensus with at each step.
 Therefore, an agent might ignore another’s opinion either because their opinions are too far from each other, or because they perceive the other agent to be in a different identity group.
 Importantly, identities are not pre-assigned to agents - rather they are inferred from the opinion positions of the entire population.
 Some agents may “see” different identity groups than others.
 Moreover, identity groups might evolve as opinions of agents evolve – as agents move through the opinion space the groups might merge, shift and break up.

 We needed a plausible algorithm to dynamically assign agents to identity groups based on their opinion positions in the opinion space.
 For this, we needed to consider what conditions must be satisfied for agents to be said to form an identity group based on opinions.
 Firstly, for an identity group to be said to exist, there must be at least a few agents showing a high degree of proximity to one another in the opinion space.
-Secondly, for an agent to be considered as part of an identity group, she must demonstrate sufficient similarity to the identity group’s ideology.
-Thirdly, the identity group must not only be defined by the proximity of the opinions of its own members, but must also be sufficiently far from agents it excludes.
-In other words an identity group isn’t defined just by the oneness of its members, but must also take into account the otherness of agents it excludes.
+Secondly, for agents to be considered as part of an identity group, theymust demonstrate sufficient similarity to the identity group’s ideology.
+Thirdly, the identity group must not only be defined by the proximity of the opinions of its own members but must also be sufficiently far from agents it excludes.
+In other words, an identity group is not defined just by the oneness of its members, but must also take into account the otherness of agents it excludes.

 Our algorithm for identity group detection follows a similar logic as detailed above.
 Identity groups are detected in the opinion space by considering only those agents that have enough sufficiently like-minded agents in the opinion space.
-In this subset of non-isolated agents, the detector applies a Louvain Community Detection (LCD)[17] algorithm, which is our implementation of a general mechanism that lets agents automatically detect the existence of identity groups from information about the spread of opinions in the population.
+In this subset of non-isolated agents, the detector applies a Louvain community detection (LCD)[17] algorithm, which is our implementation of a general mechanism that lets agents automatically detect the existence of identity groups from information about the spread of opinions in the population.

 An important parameter in the process above controls what we mean by “sufficient like-mindedness” in the filtering step.
-We call this parameter “Salience of Proximity in Identity-Relevant Opinions” (SPIRO), since it defines which pairs of agents are close enough in opinion space to be relevant for LCD, and treat it as an experimental variable.
+We call this parameter “salience of proximity in identity-relevant opinions” (SPIRO), since it defines which pairs of agents are close enough in opinion space to be relevant for LCD and treat it as an experimental variable.
 SPIRO is a property of the detector - as agents look around in the opinion space and detect identity groups, they may be differentially sensitive to agents clustering close together.